-An anti-pattern is something people perceive as a positive solution to a problem, yet it has a major flaw, plus a much better solution already exists.
-So, to have an anti-pattern we need:
+An anti-pattern is like a decoy.
+A false pattern.
+Something people mistake for a positive solution, yet it has a major flaw, plus a much better solution already exists.

 Crash diets are perfect examples of anti-patterns: they pop up all the time and gain popularity even though they are inherently harmful and we already have a well-known, real solution: eat balanced meals and exercise regularly.

 Anti-Patterns in Differentiation

 I’ve noted several common differentiation anti-patterns for gifted students in textbooks and classrooms.
 I’ll call these:

 - Read a book.